lanl/LaGriT/docs/pages/docs/commands/EXODUS.md

 **`facesets`** `file1 file2 ... filen`
 If face set information is being provided from files (file1 file2 ... filen) the format of the file is written in AVS UCD cell attribute format.
 The first column is the global cell number (**idelem1**), the second column is the local face number (**idface1**).
+Listing file facesets avoids automatic facesets generated for all psets and eltsets.
+Only the facesets in the files listed in the command will be used to define facesets.
+See examples below.

 LIMIT ON FILENAMES: If a command line maximum length is 16384 characters, and if the faceset file names have 12 characters (face0001.inp), you can run dump/exo with about 1300 faceset files before running out of command line space.

-Dump ExodusII file with face set information where face set information is read from files.
-This avoids automatic facesets generated for all psets and eltsets.
-Only the facesets in the files listed in the command will be used to define facesets.

-**`facesets`** / (no file list) Dump ExodusII file with face sets (ExodusII  side sets).
-If no faceset files are listed, the face sets will be automatically generated.
+**`facesets`**  `(no file list)` Dump ExodusII file with face sets (ExodusII  side sets).
+If no files are listed, the face sets will be automatically generated.
 Note facesets will be created for all the nodes in each pset, and for all elements in each eltset.
 This can generate a large number of facesets.